 Powertrain: "Driven hard, the transmission feels snappy," Mays said, "but in lesser circumstances, it suffers gobs of droning, rubber-band nonlinearity."
 The powertrain rated average, again matching the Volvo.

-Multimedia system: Though its overall multimedia offering rated average, judges missed Apple CarPlay and Android Auto, and complained that the two displays looked like they came from different cars, "with separate resolution and swipe speeds," Mays said.
+Multimedia system: Though its overall multimedia offering rated average, judges missed Apple CarPlay and Android Auto, and complained that the two displays looked like they came from different SUVs, "with separate resolution and swipe speeds," Mays said.
 Masterson added, "The pinch-and-zoom abilities are even slower than the XT5's CUE map."

 Active-safety features: Our test vehicle lost points for not being equipped with high-speed forward collision warning, lane departure warning and prevention, lane-centering steering and adaptive headlights with automatic high beams, but for another $2,000, the ProActive Package would provide all of these features to this comparatively low-priced QX50.